Why Albert Einstein, the Genius Behind the Theory of Relativity, Loved His Pipe

-Since it first arrived at the Smithsonian more than 30 years ago, Einstein’s pipe isn’t just a notable personal item from one of history’s great thinkers, it is also the most popular single exhibit in the museum’s entire modern physics collection, officials there say.
+Since it first arrived at the Smithsonian more than 30 years ago, Einstein’s pipe isn’t just a notable personal item from one of history’s great thinkers, it is also the most popular single item in the museum’s entire modern physics collection, officials there say.

-“It’s in a class by itself,” says Roger Sherman, the Smithsonian’s associate curator for the modern physics collection, says of the modest wooden pipe from before 1948.
+“It’s in a class by itself,” says Roger Sherman, the Smithsonian’s associate curator for the modern physics collection, of the modest wooden pipe from before 1948.

 The pipe itself is not currently on display among the science holdings of the Smithsonian’s National Museum of American History in Washington.
 Instead, as proof of its popularity, it’s at the National Museum of American Jewish History, a Smithsonian affiliate in Philadelphia, for several years.

 “We get requests from other museums to borrow it,” Sherman says.
 Requests from other museums is the main way to measure popularity of an artifact, he says, and “It’s been on loan many, many times.”

 It may be only 6 ¼ inches long with a bowl standing less than 1 ½ inches high, but the pipe takes on added importance since it is one of the few personal objects remaining from the Nobel Prize winning creator of the theory of relativity.

 “People associate him with the life of the mind and writing theoretical papers,” Sherman says.
 “So anything that is a material presence related to him has a particular appeal that perhaps doesn’t apply to other people.”

 The fact that there aren’t many surviving artifacts of Einstein’s—or pipes, though he was pictured as having a variety of them—“is an aspect of how Einstein lived,” Sherman says.
 "He did not value material possessions."